Types: Ensuring Smooth Pipelines

 let double x = x * 2let add1 x = x + 1

-let result = 5 // Input is an integer |> double // double must accept an integer // returns an integer (10) |> add1 // add1 must accept an integer // returns an integer (11) |> double // double must accept an integer // returns an integer (22)
+let result = 5 // Input is an integer |> double // double must accept an integer // returns an integer (10) |> add1 // add1 must accept an integer // returns an integer (11) |> double // double must accept an integer // returns an integer (22)For data to flow smoothly through this pipeline without errors, a fundamental requirement must be met: **the output of one function must be compatible with the input of the next function.

 -

-takes a number and produces a number. -
+doubletakes a number and produces a number. -

-produced, and it also produces a number. -
+add1must accept the kind of numberdoubleproduced, and it also produces a number. -

 The second

-must accept the kind of numberadd1
+doublemust accept the kind of numberadd1produced.

 This concept of “what kind of data” a function accepts or returns is formalized by Types.